Dating Quiz

 Try to see a breadcrumber for their behaviors rather than basing your perception of them on how you feel around them or the words they say.
 Letting your feelings dictate how you see them causes you to see potential rather than reality.

 Instead, look at their actions and see them as the sum total of those actions.
 Accept that they are unlikely to change these behaviors anytime soon.
-Let go of the fantasy that they will change for you, and let go of the idea that you will end up together.
+Let go of the fantasy that they will change for you, and grieve the imagined future that you had with this person.

 Typically, it can be challenging to recognize other people who are interested in you when you are busy engaging with breadcrumbing.
 It also might be hard to motivate yourself to get out there and date.
 You can start with baby steps - call a friend or make plans with people you already know.
 You’ll start to meet new people if you stay social, and you may even want to date someone you meet this way.